 A license can cost up to fifteen hundred pounds for a gold version.
 The cost of this will vary depending on the size of your boat.
 The larger the boat is, the higher the price for a license will be.

 Mooring will also cost you a hefty amount.
 The price of mooring will depend on the facilities and quality of the security provided.
-If you choose a private mooring space, you may have to pay up-to 12000pounds for it.
+If you choose a private mooring space, you may have to pay up to 12000pounds for it.
 A general mooring space with no gates will be a lot cheaper.
 But you should always look for mooring docks with gates and safety.

 Fuel is an important item for your boat.
-Fuels are calculated as liters per hour.
+Fuels are calculated as litres per hour.
 So it will cost you for that proportion depending on the price of where you live.
 Electric boats run on electricity.

 But you still need to pay for charging them.
-Some appliances on boats will require gas supply.
+Some appliances on boats will require a gas supply.
 You can get bottled gas for these.